 If you’d like to learn more about where your recycling goes, just follow the link here.

-We hope this helps uncomplicate your local recycling rules and makes it easier to sort through your waste.
+We hope these Manchester recycling rules make it easier to sort through your waste.
 We know recycling isn’t the answer to the waste crisis, but it’s a step in the right direction.
 Happy recycling!

 *This information is up to date as of 16th March 2022.